qtrinh/qpipeline/INDEX_DATABASES.md

 That is, either '1',..., '22', 'X', 'Y', 'M' or 'chr1',..., 'chr22', 'chrX', 'chrY', 'chrM'.
 Check to make sure your input VCF file and your VCF database file have the same format before indexing your VCF database file.

 The sample input VCF file uses 'chr1',...,'chr22', 'chrX', 'chrY','chrM' so we will add the prefix 'chr' to _common_all_20161122.vcf_ before indexing it.

+To create a VCF database file, do the following
 ```
 # Again, set FILE so we can cut and paste and reuse all the commands below
 # for different VCF database file when needed